vinodkd/jmx.js/docs/devguide.md

 As mentioned above, templates are named according to the `testClass` attribute of elements.
 However, there are 2 special cases:

-* "Default" templates: To avoid specifying _every single element_ before an editor can be stood up, jmx.js supplies two default templates: one is used to display a JMX Element (called `GENERIC`) and the other is used to display child xml elements of such elements (called `1DEFAULT`).
-"DEFAULT_ELEMENT" and "DEFAULT_NODE" might have been appropriate names, but it bled the implementation detail into the config.
-It made sense to keep the config file in the language of describing the jmx elements and their views.
+* "Default" templates: To avoid specifying _every single element_ before an editor can be stood up, jmx.js supplies two default templates: one is used to display a JMX Element (called `GENERIC`) and the other is used to display child xml elements of such elements (called `DEFAULT`).
+"DEFAULT_ELEMENT" and "DEFAULT_NODE" might have been appropriate names, but it bled the implementation detail into the config; while it seemed better to keep the config file in the language of describing the jmx elements and their views.
 From that sense, `GENERIC` is a generic, catch-all template for all elements that the configurer doesnt care yet to prescribe a template, while default is the "system-default" template for any child node that the configurer doesnt care yet.
 * "Inline" Templates: It seemed too much to have a separate file if the template fit into one line, so the config allows for inline templates.
-Note, however, that inline templates MUST be written such that all embedded quotes must be escaped double quotes.
+Note, however, that inline templates MUST have all embedded quotes be escaped double quotes.

 ##### How to write templates